 Please contact Nicci Hanewald at email@example.com with any questions or if you would like information about joining a presentation.

-December 16 (Wednesday) 10:00am – 11:30am, Online Seminar: Becoming the Solution to “People Pollution”: An Overview of Stormwater Education, Outreach, and Public Involvement at Clemson University with Haley Parent, Cooperative Extension Water Resources Extension Agent: Clemson Extension’s Carolina Clear program partners with over 38 communities in South Carolina to provide stormwater education, outreach, and public involvement opportunities.
+May 18, 2021 (Tuesday) 10:00am – 11:30am, Online Seminar: Becoming the Solution to “People Pollution”: An Overview of Stormwater Education, Outreach, and Public Involvement at Clemson University with Haley Parent, Cooperative Extension Water Resources Extension Agent: Clemson Extension’s Carolina Clear program partners with over 38 communities in South Carolina to provide stormwater education, outreach, and public involvement opportunities.
 Campus Water Resources Extension Agent Haley Parent will provide an overview of campus efforts to reduce stormwater runoff and its subsequent pollutants at the university.
 In her roles on campus and statewide, Haley strives to protect water resources and encourage pollution prevention by providing quality programs that raise awareness of stormwater issues, and promote actions and behaviors that ultimately protect our water resources.